Interview multiple candidates

 In March 2023 alone, 41,970,182 peoples’ records were breached, that we know about.
 Latitude Financial alone spilled 14 million records, including 8 million drivers licenses and 53,000 passport numbers.
-And they didn’t know their own data or high-risk information: they originally thought the compromised dataset only affected 300,000 people (a fraction of the actual scale).
+And they didn’t know their own data or high risk information: they originally thought the compromised dataset only affected 300,000 people (a fraction of the actual scale).
 If your network was breached, would you be in a similar situation?
 Would you know what information you had lost?
 And if you didn’t know, and couldn’t explain, what repercussions would you face?

 It’s not just big financial institutions having these experiences.
 Recently, universities, health providers, school districts, car makers, phone providers, sports bodies, retailers, and even a gun auction company reported breaches.
 This last one is hugely concerning, as the data linked owners, and all their contact details and addresses, with the specific weapons they purchased, making them highly vulnerable to targeted burglaries.

-Knowing the risk
+Managing the risk

 These numbers came from just 100 reported breaches.
 We know that around 75% of breaches were not reported.
 We also know that 87% of small businesses, who were not required to report, have customer data that could be compromised, and nearly half of all breaches happened to organisations with fewer than 1,000 staff.
 Whatever size the business is or whatever industry it belongs to, it will be at risk.